iterative/dvc.org/content/docs/command-reference/run.md

 experimental hyperparameters easily.

 > Note that DVC doesn't pass the parameter values to the command being run.
 The
-> program will have to open and parse `params.yaml`, and use the params
+> program will have to open and parse the parameters file, and use the params
 > specified with `-p` (`seed`, `train.lr`, and `train.epochs`).

 Special types of output files, [metrics](/doc/command-reference/metrics) (`-m`